 So, I’ve paid thousands for my website, I should be fine right?

-Well a beautifully crafted website will only get you so far, once Google is happy with the standard of your code its algorithm gets to work on your content.
-After all, if Google is going to send someone to your website it wants to be sure that your enquiry will be satisfied by what you find there.
-Your written content needs to be written with your user in mind and Google knows what people want so it better be good.
+A beautifully crafted website will only get you so far and once Google is happy with the standard of your code its algorithm gets to work on your content.
+After all, if Google is going to send someone to your website it wants to be sure that your visitor will be satisfied by what they find.
+Your content needs to be written with your user in mind and Google knows what people want, so it needs to be good.